 Another Vision - the National Car

 There was one particularly interested observer amongst the visitors at the 1933 Berlin Auto Show.
 Adolf Hitler, had just been elected Chancellor of Germany a few months earlier and he used the occasion to made a speech vowing to get Germany motoring.
 It would be a project of national renewal, restoring Germany as a modern industrial power.
-Within the year the Ministry of Works had announced the construction of a network of highways, the Autobahns, linking the country.
-The Autobahns needed cars to drive on them.
+Within the year the Ministry of Works had announced the construction of a network of highways, the Autobahns, linking the country and the Autobahns would need cars to drive on them.